microsoft/pxt-adafruit/docs/reference/js/lessons/screen-wipe/activity.md

 # screen wipe activity

-Clear the screen by pressing buttons on the BBC micro:bit #docs #tutorials #stepByStep
+Clear the screen by pressing buttons on the BBC micro:bit.

 ### ~avatar avatar